A person holding a glass of alcohol

 In a nutshell, this phase is a gentle reminder of the body's resilience and its remarkable ability to rebound.
 But, as always, patience is key — healing is a journey, and every step forward is a victory.

-The Following Week: Rest and Rehydration
+The First Week of Recovery: Rest and Rehydration

 We’ve navigated the choppy waters of the initial aftermath of alcohol poisoning and are starting to feel more like ourselves.
 But now comes an equally important phase: the following week.
 Think of this period as the "rebuilding phase."